Taking Birmingham City back to the promise land!

 It’s that time of year again where players lose hundreds of hours of Football Manager (slightly late this year due to COVID).
 This year, it’s a bit different as for the first time in a number of years, Football Manager is back on our home consoles!
 Sorry, PlayStation fans, this doesn’t mean you this year (fingers crossed for FM22) but the Xbox family of consoles have welcomed Football Manager back once again.
 I love Football Manager (although I get sacked far too often) and I was ecstatic to learn I could play it with my controller once again with Football Manager 2021 Xbox Edition.
 After lengthy playtime, it’s easy to say that this was the right decision from Sports Interactive.

 Those who regularly play Football Manager will notice the games’ layout straight away.
 It’s based on the FM Touch game but I have to say, it feels as deep as the main game does on PC.
 Depending on what Xbox you have, you’ll only be able to select a number of nations to play with.
 Using my Xbox Series X, the game advised that 5 nations were the amount that I could do.
 If you have the Series X, you’ll be able to select as many as 10.
 England, Germany, Italy, Spain and France were my selected nations, and off I went on my journey with Birmingham City.
+For more on good gaming, read this new blog post with a review of the best low deposit casino ireland has to offer.

 I think what a lot of players prefer about the PC version is the ease of control with a mouse and keyboard over a controller.
 I have to tend to agree with them, and although I’ve really enjoyed my time with FM on the Xbox Series S, the controls are a little awkward at best.
 If you click the left analogue stick in, you can change to a cursor system that made things easier.
 I strongly recommend you doing this as using the analogue stick with a combination of the D-Pad can result in a lot of frustration as you’ll often end up on the wrong tab.
+For all of those who like to bet for their favorite team, read more how you can be better when betting.

 As I said previously, this version isn’t as deep the main game on PC; based on the Touch version.
 This means you can go through matches and seasons faster.
 However, I really felt like I had as much control in the Xbox Version that I personally wanted than I did in the PC version.
 Tactics are just as deep, I soon had my Birmingham City playing Klopp’s Gegenpress system quite naturally and it showed in the match engine.
 The match engine looked great on my home TV with my Xbox, it really helped me feel immersed in the experience.
 Somehow, every goal that went in for my team I celebrated that bit more than I did on PC.